 Communicating in Relationships: 5 Steps to the Best Fight Ever

 Wouldn’t it be great if you could express yourself well in a fight and ask for what you really want and need?
 In this practical, research-inspired workshop you will learn how to transform your next conflict into a conversation that leaves both parties feeling heard and respected.

 Click on the time you would like to attend above.

 www.HelloE4.com with your username and password.
 On the homepage, click on “UPCOMING WEBINARS,” and follow the easy instructions.

-Unable to make it to the scheduled webinars?
-No worries!
-Our monthly webinars are archived for your convenience.
+We have them archived for your convenience.
 Visit www.HelloE4.com click on E4 University, then click on Webinars to search by webinar title.

 e4health administers the College’s EFAP program.
 To access their comprehensive web site, with many tools and articles, go to the e4health web site.